HadisArefanJazi/Smart-FAQ-RAG-Search-System/README.md

 ## Current Limitations

 - The included dataset is a tiny sample FAQ file.
-- TF-IDF retrieval is rebuilt per query, matching the original implementation.
-- Semantic search requires downloading or having access to a sentence-transformer model.
-- Reranking uses simple keyword overlap, not a learned reranker.
 - The answer is the selected FAQ answer, not generated text.
-- Evaluation is small and source-category based only.

-## Future Improvements

-- Add larger domain-specific FAQ datasets.
-- Cache fitted TF-IDF and embedding indexes for repeated queries.
-- Add a more robust evaluation set with graded relevance labels.
-- Add model configuration for semantic retrieval without changing the retrieval architecture.